tyconsulting/blog.tyang.github.io/_posts/2015-09-02-opsmgr-performance-collection-rules-for-oms-near-real-time-performance-data-collection.md

 As explained in both the official blog post from the OMS product team as well as Stan’s blog, you can add additional perf counters on this page, and it will be pushed to the OpsMgr management groups that are connected to this OMS workspace.
 I am fairly certain, the sample interval range is <strong>between 10-1800 seconds</strong> (minimum 10 seconds, maximum 30 minutes).

-All the counters configured on this page are stored in an Unsealed management pack called “Microsoft System Center Advisor Log Management Collection” in your OpsMgr management group.
+All the counters configured on this page are stored in an Unsealed management pack called "Microsoft System Center Advisor Log Management Collection" in your OpsMgr management group.

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTML6943086.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML6943086" src="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTML6943086_thumb.png" alt="SNAGHTML6943086" width="624" height="301" border="0" /></a>